rabbitDumpling/rabbitdumpling.github.io/projects/ffc/ffc-names.md

 author: SDC
 ---

-Last Updated: 05 February 2020
+Last Updated: 19 May 2020

+Names with a * have special voices requested for them.

 ### Final Fantasy I
 * ~~Fighter~~ Sarina